 e) the Board had laid down internal financial controls to be followed by the companyand that such internal financial controls are adequate and were operating effectively and

 f) the Board had devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

-As per the requirements of Central Government and pursuant to Section 148 of theCompanies Act 2013 read with the Companies (Cost Records and Audit) Rules 2014 asamended from time to time your Company has been carrying out audit of cost recordsrelating to Company.
+As per the requirements of Central Government and pursuant to Section 148 of theCompanies Act 2013 read with the Companies (Cost Records and Audit) Rules 2014 asamended from time to time your Company has been carrying out audit of cost recordsrelating to Lubricants business.

 Your Directors thank the various Government and other statutory bodies for thecontinued help and co-operation extended by them to your Company.
 The Directors alsogratefully acknowledge all stakeholders of the Company viz. customers members dealersvendors banks and other business partners for the excellent support received from themduring the year.
 The Directors place on record their sincere appreciation to all employeesof the Company for their unstinted commitment and continued contribution to the Company.